plone/plone.transformchain/README.txt

 The return value is passed to the next transform in the chain.
 The final transform should return a unicode string, an encoded string, or an iterable.

-If a byte string or unicode stirng is returned by the last transform in the chain, the ``Content-Length`` header will be automatically updated
+If a byte string or unicode string is returned by the last transform in the chain, the ``Content-Length`` header will be automatically updated

 Return ``None`` to signal that the result should not be changed from the